 Consider Phlebas, who was once handsome and tall as you.
 (71)

 To say that Phlebas failed to remember birdsong, waves, and the market does not necessarily mean that such forgetfulness secured his death.
 It does, however, allow for polysyndeton to combine the three, so that an oceanic voyage doubles with capitalist speculation.
-Venture thus finds not only its etymological root but also its concept in the adventure.
+Venture thus finds not only its etymological root but also its conceptual origin in the mercantile adventure.
 But the speculation is not just that of historically abstracted capitalism, the presence of which numerous critics have sensed in the third line.
 The speculation belongs specifically to finance capital.
 That is to say, the Phoenician economy is known not as one of manufacture but, rather, of a vast exchange network predicated on maritime diaspora: ‘the profit and loss,’ but not the production, which was outsourced to other nation states.
 What Karl Polanyi famously termed the ‘port of trade’ is emblematic of the operation as a whole.
 ‘The port of trade,’ he explained, ‘was often a neutrality device, a derivative of silent trade, of the prehistoric Mediterranean low-walled emporium, open to the sea, and of the neutralized coastal town.’
 It is into this, a whirlpool of ancient finance that uncannily prefigures our own, that Phlebas’ body has descended and in which his bones have been picked clean.
-Again, and definitively, finance is brought to life in liquid imagery and to horrific affect. , as with ‘Prufrock,’ this account is intended as a warning.
+Again, and definitively, finance is brought to life in liquid imagery and to horrific affect.
+And, as with ‘Prufrock,’ this account is intended as a warning.
 Take the apostrophe that comprises the final three lines.
 Its addressee, a figure both complex and explicit, is a collective entity.
 This much is made legible by the universalizing antinomy, ‘Gentile or Jew,’ but the collective entity to which that antinomy refers also has singular features, as Phlebas is said to have been both ‘handsome and tall as you.’
 While these final five words suggest an elegiac pentameter, the framing admonition to ‘Consider Phlebas’ renders them less mournful than forward-facing.
-These lines imply a handsome, tall collective – the living embodiments of what Arrighi called the ‘wonderful moments’ and the ‘beautiful times,’ or what Prufrock intuited as a passing ‘greatness.’ t is a collective that should do well to recall its historical antecedents.
-The poem knows its economic history, it knows that within capitalism history moves in cycles, as horror.
+These lines imply a handsome, tall collective – the living embodiments of what Arrighi called the ‘wonderful moments’ and the ‘beautiful times,’ or what Prufrock intuited as a passing ‘greatness.’
+It is a collective that should do well to recall its historical antecedents.
+The poem knows its economic history, it knows that within capitalism history moves in cycles, and it knows this as horror.
 ‘Fear death by drowning,’ warned the clairvoyant in the poem’s first part.

 Coda: Prufrock’s Secret